rakkit/rakkit.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jiangtao Wang"
+title: "Towards better understand of underwater world by vision"
 #excerpt: "About me"
-author_profile: True
+author_profile: False
 redirect_from:
   - /about/
   - /about.html